LiamBolt/software-metrics-g8/README.md

     – 0% reuse assumed
     – Productivity rate based on team/tool maturity

+---

+### Performance Testing with Locust
+This project includes a performance testing script (Performance.py) that uses the Locust library to simulate user behavior and measure key performance metrics of the web application.

+Key Features
+The Locust script is designed to:

+Simulate user interactions with the following endpoints:
+/ (Home page)
+/about (About page)
+/contact (Contact page)
+Measure the following performance metrics:
+Failure Count: Number of failed requests.
+Response Time Percentiles and Averages: Includes 50th, 90th, and 95th percentiles.
+Min and Max Response Time: Fastest and slowest response times.
+Throughput: Requests per second (RPS).
+Error Rate: Percentage of failed requests.
+Prerequisites
+Python 3.7 or higher
+Locust installed:
+How to Run the Test
+Ensure your web application is running and accessible at the specified host URL in the script.

    ### Lecture 10: Black Box Testing for Login Functionality

    As part of Software Test Metrics (Lecture 10), we applied **black box testing with test case definition** to the Homework Portal’s **Role-Based Access Control** feature, specifically the login functionality.
 We: